steveseguin/powerpoint_remote/README.md

 `&room=myRoom123` just has the guest join the specific room.

+Refer to the VDO.Ninja documentation on MIDI Pass-Thru mode for more detail: https://docs.vdo.ninja/advanced-settings/api-and-midi-parameters/midi#midi-pass-through-mode

 ## Local StreamDeck control via MIDI

 You don't need VDO.Ninja in this case, just StreamDeck and the MIDI plugin.
 Outputting the MIDI control-change command 110 with value 10 and 11 from our StreamDeck